glyfish/glyfish.github.io/_posts/2018-07-21-inverse_cdf_sampling.md

 ## Conclusions

-An overview of Inverse CDF Sampling has been given.
-Algorithms for both the discrete and continuous cases that required a distribution CDF be invertible were developed and shown analytically to produce samples with distributions defined by the CDF.
+Inverse CDF Sampling provides a method for obtaining samples from a known target distribution using a sampler with a {% katex %}\textbf{Uniform}(0, 1){% endkatex %} distribution that requires the target distribution be invertible.
+Algorithms for both the discrete and continuous cases were analytically proven to produce samples with distributions defined by the CDF.
 Example implementations of the algorithms for both distribution cases were developed.
 Samples produced by the algorithms for example target distributions were favorably compared.
+Mean and standard deviations computed from generated samples converged to the target distribution values in {% katex %}O(10^3){% endkatex %} samples.
-It was also shown that the continuous sampling algorithm was more performant than the discrete version.
+The continuous sampling algorithm was shown to be more performant than the discrete version.
 The discrete version required {% katex %}O(N_{samples}N){% endkatex %}
 operations while the continuous version required {% katex %}O(N_{samples}){% endkatex %} operations.